 After the Group Work, all discussion points were recorded on flip charts and stuck around the walls, and all participants were invited to view the postings in a ‘gallery walk’, and provide suggestions and comments to each team.
 Each group then compiled all their feedback and suggestions onto laptops for presentation to all participants

 After the Gallery Walk, all participants gathered again in plenary and Daw Tin Tin Shu, CESR Task Manager for MoE presented the feedback from each group’s work for further comment by the whole group.
 All suggestions and feedback from the lively discussion were fully documented and carefully recorded.
+Participants’ feedback broadly validated the Ministry’s findings and recommendations, with comments focusing on points to be added.
+Daw Tin Tin Shu elaborated that the feedback would be analysed to see which points: (i) could be incorporated into the Phase 1 Rapid Assessment Report; (ii) could be incorporated into the in-depth analysis in Phase 2; or (ii) were outside the current scope and resource availability of the CESR, but would be documented for consideration going forward

 As a final activity, the Facilitator introduced the concept of building a shared vision for education in Myanmar, and invited all participants to write down their own vision on the form provided by CESR team, and then collected all the forms.
 The Facilitator then drew out some vision statements and read them aloud to the audience.